stephaneVercouillieBMID/slate/source/workingVersion.html.md

  **Aggregated Claims**

 Aggregated Claims that are asserted by a Claims Provider other than the Open ID Provider but are returned by Open ID Provider.

->JSON object that MUST contain the JWT member whose value is a [JWT](http://openid.net/specs/openid-connect-core-1_0.html#JWT) [JWT] that MUST contain all the Claims in the _claim_names object that references the corresponding _claim_sources member.
-Other members MAY be present.
-Any members used that are not understood MUST be ignored.
->
->JWT
-> REQUIRED.
-JWT containing Claim Values.
->
->The JWT SHOULD NOT contain a  sub  (subject) Claim unless its value is an identifier for the End-User at the Claims Provider (and not for the OpenID Provider or another party); this typically means that a  sub  Claim SHOULD NOT be provided.
+See the link (http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) for further details

- Example of Aggregated Claims http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample
+ Example of Aggregated Claims (http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample)

 **Distributed Claims**